ayaromenok/NinjaRipViewer/doc/NinjaRipFileFormat.md

 4 : # of VertexAttrib(va)

 ####
-8 : str, like "POSITION" or "NORMAL"/"TEXCOORD"/"TANGENT"/"BINORMAL"/
-4 : index
+null-term string : like "POSITION" or "NORMAL"/"TEXCOORD"/"TANGENT"/"BINORMAL"/ 4 : index
 4 : offset
 4 : size
 4 : # of elements in va
 for (i=0; i< #_elems_va; do)
-	4 : type of element; 0000 - float32
+	4 : type of element; if (0000): float32